Web Browser Cookies

 Cache-Control:max-age=0

-Web browser queries are composed of a series of lines of information, with each line containing a “name” and a “value”.
+Web browser queries are composed of a series of lines of information, called headers, with each header line containing a “name” and a “value” (known as name-value pairs).
 Not all queries contain all of the same items.
-Some may contain additional “name:value pairs”, some fewer.
+Some may contain additional name-value pairs, some fewer.
 The example above is typical and you can probably infer much of the intent from the names and values themselves.

-Once your eyes have uncrossed from encountering all of the gory details of one complete query, we will focus upon just the few details that are important for our exploration:
+Once your eyes have uncrossed from encountering all of the gory details of one complete query, we'll focus upon just the few details that are important for our exploration:

 GET/cookies/browser4.png HTTP/1.1